-Service providers can foster a more trusting relationship when they approach parents as the experts on their own children, listen openly to their concerns and perspectives, and seek solutions with them (rather than provide solutions to them).
-Parents engaged in this way are more likely to invite and welcome providers' support in evaluating needs, developing goals, and identifying effective ways to strengthen the family and provide care for children.
+Service providers can foster a more trusting relationship when they approach parents as being the experts on their own children and situations, listen openly to their concerns and perspectives, and seek solutions with them (rather than provide solutions for them).
+Parents engaged in this way are more likely to invite and welcome providers' support in evaluating needs, developing goals, and identifying effective ways to strengthen their family and care for children.
 Service providers can also promote self-confidence and empower parents to take a leadership role in their communities and the agencies with which they are involved.

 Use the following resources to learn more about parent engagement and leadership, including State and local examples.